Inflammation + ageing = inflammaging.

 All of the Naked Chemist products are formulated without any of these irritating ingredients.

-As a formulator, I feel we all have a responsibility to our customers, to pay attention to the irritant potential of these harmful ingredients.
+As manufacturers of skincare, here at the Naked Chemist, we believe we have a responsibility to our customers to pay attention to these harmful ingredients’ irritant potential.